O2br/RIntegrationPack/scripts/README.md

 * [Back to the top][lnk_top]

 ### Naive Bayes
-Naïve Bayes is a simple classification technique wherein the Naïve assumption that the effect of the value of each variable is independent from all other variables is made.
-For each independent variable, the algorithm then calculates the conditional likelihood of each potential class given the particular value for that variable and then multiplies those effects together to determine the probability for each class.
+Naïve Bayes is a simple classification technique wherein the naïve assumption that the effect of the value of each variable is independent from all other variables is made.
+For each independent variable, the algorithm calculates the conditional likelihood of each potential class given the particular value for that variable and multiplies the effects together to determine the probability of each class.
 The class with the highest probability is returned as the predicted class.

 ![nb_img]
 ##### Metric Expression - Class returns the predicted class as a string